PopcodeMobile/popnetwork/README.md

 ### Mocking Responses

-You can also use `popnetwork` to mock responses for testing or development purposes.
+You can also use `pop_network` to mock responses for testing or development purposes.
 Provide a `loadMockAsset` function and use `MockReplyParams` to configure mock responses:

 ```dart
 final _apiManager = ApiManager(